sakhmatd/mklc-russian-layout/README.md

 The layout was made with [MKLC](https://www.microsoft.com/en-us/download/details.aspx?id=102134), so you will need to download and install it to make any changes to the keyboard.

-Some people may wish to change the default locale from en-US to something else, for example.
+Some people may wish to change the default locale from `en-US` to something else, for example.

 Find the source file in the `src` directory of this repository and open it with MKLC to make any changes.

+# Limitations

+Since the locale for the layout is set to `en-US`, the layout language will show up as "English".
+I don't think this can be circumvented, but let me know if there is a way.

 # License